survivejs/react-book/manuscript/07_from_todo_to_kanban.md

 }
 ```

-`bindActions` is a shortcut that allows us to map Action handlers automatically based on name.
-We need to use a factory in order to pass Actions to Store.

 After these changes each `TodoList` operates on its own instance of `TodoActions` and `TodoStore`.
 Unfortunately we lost persistency in the process.
 Let's add that back next.

 ## Restoring Persistency